deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * Pink shoes

-### Calvin Andrews, a police officer
+### *CALVIN* Andrews, a police officer

-Calvin is one of the two detectives that ought to protect Marjorie in the safe house.
-However, he's actually also on Varone's payroll and staged the suicide of Jacob Grimes eighteen years ago.
-He tries to scare and eventually kill Marjorie (which is only revealed on the last day)
+*CALVIN* is one of the two detectives that ought to protect *MARJORIE* in the safe house.
+However, he's actually also on Varone's payroll and staged the suicide of *JACOB* Grimes eighteen years ago.
+He tries to scare and eventually kill *MARJORIE* (which is only revealed on the last day)

 Superficially, he's a nice and caring man in his 50s.
 Father-figure type.
 And this is the (visual) progression that he goes through: Starting as nice and trustworthy and becoming mean and ruthless.